Can your family benefit from a living trust?

 There are two legally accepted ways to make your wishes known:

 - A living trust

-With the new year nearly upon us, many of us like to review the past year and prepare for the next one.
+With a new year nearly upon us, many of us like to review the past year and prepare for the new one.
 It’s a time to look around and make sure that your affairs are in order.
-There is peace of mind in knowing that they are.
+You’ll find peace of mind in knowing they are.